ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 When an array is allocated, memory is reserved in a contiguous block, ensuring that all elements are stored next to each other.
 This structure allows quick access to any element using its index by directly calculating its memory location.

-We use the following syntax in our pseudocode to declare an array, and to retrieve and update an element in an array:
+In our pseudocode, we use the following syntax to declare an array, retrieve an element, and update an element:

     function addOne(input: array<int>) -> array<int>:
         output = new array<int>[input.length]
-        i =
+        i = 0
         while i < input.length:
             output[i] = input[i] + 1
+            i = i + 1
         return output

-As the above example
-We use zero-based indexing in this book.

-reference, assignment will make a copy of the reference, not the array, aliasing

-**Array slices**
+This example highlights several key features of arrays.
+First, our pseudocode follows zero-based indexing, meaning the first element is at index 0, the second at index 1, and so on.
+The last element is located at an index equal to the array’s length minus one.
+The length of an array can be accessed using the length attribute.
+This value is stored alongside the array and does not need to be computed manually.

+To retrieve an element from an array, we use square bracket notation.
+For instance, `input[2]` retrieves the third element of the input array.
+Similarly, updating an element follows the same notation: `input[2] = 10` assigns a new value to the third element.

+In the example above, we explicitly declare the types of array variables to illustrate our pseudocode conventions.
+However, in some cases, we may omit type annotations for simplicity.

+**References** In most programming languages, including our pseudocode, arrays are stored as references rather than direct values.
+This means that when you assign one array variable to another, you are copying the reference (or pointer) to the original array, not the array itself.

+For example:

+    a = new array<int>[3]
+    a[0] = 10

+    b = a        // 'b' now refers to the same array as 'a' b[0] = 20

+    print(a[0])  // Outputs 20, because 'a' and 'b' point to the same array

+Since `b` holds a reference to the same array as `a`, any modifications made through `b` will also affect `a`.
+If you want to create a separate copy, you need to explicitly copy the array element by element.

-A prominent feature in the popular programming language Python are _array slices_.
+**Array slices** A prominent feature in the popular programming language Python are _array slices_.
 You can use a slice to select a part of an array, for example, the first ten elements.
 However, such a slice creates a new array and copies the selected elements from the original array.
 This means that using slices is quite slow.